-Body Politic is a critically acclaimed professional hip hop company based in Oxford, whose work empowers the voices of under-represented communities both on, and off the stage.
+Body Politic is a flagship female led organisation, whose work empowers the voices of young people from under-represented communities both, on and off the stage.

 Who We Are